A3: Assisting Android API Migrations Using Code Examples: Threat to Validity

 \textbf{\textit{External validity.}} Since this entire study was tested on the Java API of the Android ecosystem, it is possible that the findings in this paper will not generalize to other programming languages.
 However, while it is true that the approach presented in this paper was tested specifically on a Java based API, all of the approaches are built upon assumptions that are true in other popular programming languages such as C\#.

 \textbf{\textit{Internal validity.}} Our findings are based on the Android project and code examples mined and produced for its API.
-It is possible that we only found easy migrations.
+It is possible that we only found a subset of all migrations.
 It is also possible for the time gap between the release of new API and the update to examples to be larger in other sources.
-We attempted to mitigate these threats through mining official samples, user projects, and producing a user study in which participants produced migration examples for Android APIs which were taken from frequently used APIs in Android apps.
+We attempted to mitigate these threats through mining official samples, open source projects, and having participants produce examples for frequently used APIs.
 We found that Google Samples updated deprecated API as soon as one month after the release of a new API version, which should allow developers to regularly update their apps.
-This user study provided us with new and useful API migration examples, showing that the premise of using examples to help automate API migrations is functional and likely dependent on the sample size of examples and not on the difficulty of the examples.
+Our participant created examples were new and useful API migration examples, showing that the premise of using examples to help automate API migrations is functional and likely dependent on the sample size of examples.